-Use the Twitter block to embed tweets into your posts and pages.
+X (formerly known as Twitter) is a service for exchanging brief messages between users.
+Use the Twitter block to embed content from X into your posts and pages.

 In this guide